MicrosoftEdge/WebView2Feedback/SECURITY.md

 This information will help us triage your report more quickly.

 Reports via MSRC may qualify for the Edge Bug Bounty.
-Details including terms and conditions can be found at [Microsoft Edge Bounty Program](https://www.microsoft.com/en-us/msrc/bounty-new-edge).
+Details of the program, including terms and conditions, can be found at [Microsoft Edge Bounty Program](https://www.microsoft.com/en-us/msrc/bounty-new-edge).

 ## Preferred Languages